 Physicians perform a hysterectomy, the surgical removal of the uterus, to treat a wide variety of medical conditions, including uterine prolapse, endometriosis and uterine fibroids.
 Each year, American doctors perform approximately 600,000 hysterectomies, making it the second most common surgical procedure performed on reproductive age women in the United States.

-Women have three approaches to a hysterectomy -- traditional open surgery, laparoscopic surgery, and the innovative da Vinci Surgical System.
+There are several approaches to performing a hysterectomy - traditional open surgery, laparoscopic surgery, and minimally invasive robot-assisted surgery with the innovative da Vinci® Surgical System.
 The benefits of da Vinci’s minimally invasive approach include:

 Significantly less pain

 Fewer complications - including reduced risk of infection

 Less scarring – 1-2 cm incisions versus 6-10 inches with open surgery

 Shorter hospital stay - one day (or the potential to go home the same day) versus an average of three days

 Quicker recovery from surgery and return to normal routine